 %@ Page Language="C#"%>

 The BPMN (Business Process Modeling Notation) standard provides organizations with the capability of understanding their internal business processes in a graphical notation and the ability to communicate their procedures in a standard manner.
-However, the use of the standard do not ensure that processes are modeled in a clear and effective way; the way modelers interpret business conditions, and how they define its structure, is crucial to ensuring they are understood correctly.
+However, the use of the standard do not make sure that processes are modeled in a clear and effective way; the way modelers interpret business conditions, and how they define its structure, is crucial to ensuring they are understood correctly.

 This article provides process modelers some guidelines to build clear and effective models compliant with the BPMN standard.

 When defining process diagrams you should take into account the following basic principles: